ietf-wg-asdf/sdf-protocol-mapping/draft-mohan-asdf-sdf-protocol-mapping.md

 A protocol mapping object is a JSON object identified by the `sdfProtocolMap` keyword.
-Protocol-specific properties are embedded within this object, organized by protocol name (e.g., "ble" or "zigbee").
+Protocol-specific properties are embedded within this object, organized by protocol name, e.g., "ble" or "zigbee".

 ~~~ aasvg
 sdfProtocolMap